InfinityHub/FE2D_forEM/docs/source/index.rst

 For the matrix equation solver, two Krylov iterative methods, GMRES and BCGSTAB (Bi-CG stabilized), are provided here.
 To use an iterative solver, the iterative solver parameter ``Iter_solver`` should be set as "t" or "T" (i.e., true) and give ``iter_solver_name`` the value of the chosen iterative solver.
 If ``Iter_solver`` is "f" (i.e., false), then a direct solver will be used and the string parameter ``iter_solver_name`` can be set as an empty string (i.e., its value is just a pair of single or double quotes).
 In this case, verbose information of the direct solver can be turned on/off by setting ``solver_verbose`` as "t"/"f".

 For the domain decomposition part, currently the code can solve for either a global solution or local solutions (on subdomains).
 The choice is made through the parameter ``Domain_mode``: 1 for global solution and 2 for local solutions, as shown in the template file.
 Before attempting the local solutions, a global solution must be already available.
 To solve the global domain problem, the boundary values are read from file first.
 A boundary value file that provides **initial values at all degrees of freedom** (i.e., including both boundary and interior degrees of freedom) is supplied via the string parameter ``BoundaryValueFile``.
 Details of the boundary value file are discussed in :ref:`label-boundary-file`.
+When ``Domain_mode`` is set to be 2 (i.e., to solve for local solutions), the value of ``BoundaryValueFile`` will be ignored.

 .. _label-boundary-file: